A word about gap insurance…

 I’ll tell you “what then!”
 Then you call us!
 That’s “what then!”

 See, the finance company just wants to hedge the risk.
-They want the gap insurance because that’ the part of the loan that’s unsecured.
-That is, that’s the part of the loan they don’t have collateral for!
+They want the gap insurance because that’s part of the loan that’s unsecured.
+That is, that’s part of the loan they don’t have collateral for!